This cauliflower baked ziti is creamy, cheesy, zesty, and DELISH!

 - Bring sauce to a simmer, and cook on low as the sauce thickens slightly.

 - Once cauliflower has finished cooking, toss the cauliflower in the red meat sauce.

-- In a medium bowl, combine the ricotta, whisked egg, nutmeg, and the remaining teaspoon of Italian seasoning.
+- In a medium bowl, combine ricotta (8 ounces), lightly beaten egg (1 large in size), nutmeg (1/8 teaspoon), and the remaining teaspoon of Italian seasoning.

 - Layer the ingredients in your 9x13 casserole dish, starting with half the cauliflower and red meat sauce, followed by 1/2 the ricotta mixture, then 1/2 the mozzarella and 1/2 the parmesan.
 Repeat, ending with parmesan on top.

 - Bake in the oven for 30 minutes, or until the cheese is golden.
 Allow it to cool slightly before slicing, and enjoy!

 Fans Also Made These Low Carb Recipes: